improv-wifi/website/src/code.md

 ## Creating client applications to configure devices

-These examples will help you create clients that can provision devices hosting the Improv BLE service.
+These examples will help you create clients that can provision devices via Improv.

-### SDK for JavaScript
+### Bluetooth LE SDK for JavaScript

-The SDK for JavaScript contains everything you need to offer Improv provisioning on your website.
+The Bluetooth LE SDK for JavaScript contains everything you need to offer Improv provisioning using Bluetooth LE on your website.
 Simply get started by adding the following HTML snippet:

 ```js
 <script